Sonkatch: Geography

+Sonkatch loceted in Northestern part of dewas district, it's located on bank of Kali Sindh River.

 Demographics

 At the 2001 India census, Sonkatch had a population of 15,543.
 Males constituted 51% of the population and females 49%.
 Sonkatch had an average literacy rate of 69%, higher than the national average of 59.5%: male literacy was 77%, and female literacy was 61%.
 In Sonkatch, 15% of the population were under 6 years of age.